19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [Act 20 of 2011 wef 30/12/2011]

-(6A) Where 2 members of the Fund are parties to a marriage, and neither member is a relevant member, the Board may, on their joint application, permit them to set aside jointly an amount which is less than 2 times the minimum sum if each member has executed a memorandum under section 25(1) nominating the other member to receive, on his death, an amount belonging to him which is not less than such amount as the Board may specify.
+(6A) Where 2 members of the Fund are parties to a marriage, and neither member is a relevant member, the Board may, on a joint application made by them before 1st January 2013, permit them to set aside jointly an amount which is less than 2 times the minimum sum if each member has executed a memorandum under section 25(1) nominating the other member to receive, on his death, an amount belonging to him which is not less than such amount as the Board may specify.

+[Act 23 of 2012 wef 01/01/2013]

 (6B) Any memorandum executed under subsection (6A) by 2 members of the Fund who are parties to a marriage —